Synchronized step multilevel Markov chain Monte Carlo: Inverse problem estimators and couplings

-This restrictive assumption on the proposal is a major drawback for the coarse level proposal methods discussed in \cref{subsubsec:coarse-level-proposal}.
-The authors in \cite{madrigal-cianci_analysis_2023} clearly show that the coupled chain in coarse level proposal methods will not be ergodic unless the proposal distribution satisfies the condition in A.1., which is usually the case in practice.
-However, the independent proposal method has its own challenges, particularly in selecting an appropriate proposal distribution that satisfies the tail decay assumption while maintaining sufficient correlation between the chains.
+The delayed acceptance coupling method in \cref{subsubsec:delayed-acceptance-coupling} is a special case of the independent proposal coupling method where the proposal distribution is chosen to be the coarse level posterior distribution ($q_{\ell}^* = \pi_{\ell-1}$).
+Therefore, the restrictive assumption on the tail decay of the proposal distribution in the independent proposal coupling method also applies to the delayed acceptance coupling method.
+The authors in~\cite{madrigal-cianci_analysis_2023} clearly show that the coupled chain obtained using the framework in~\cite{dodwell2015hierarchical} will not be ergodic unless the proposal distribution satisfies the condition in A.1., which is usually the case in practice.
+However, the independent proposal coupling method has its own challenges, particularly in selecting an appropriate proposal distribution that satisfies the tail decay assumption while maintaining sufficient correlation between the chains.
 Given that the posterior distributions of the coupled chains are unknown, determining a suitable proposal distribution for the tail decay assumption becomes a non-trivial task.
-The authors in \cite{madrigal-cianci_analysis_2023} recommend utilizing density approximation techniques such as Kernel Density Estimation (KDE), flow-based generative models, or Laplace Approximations of the posterior distributions as viable proposal candidates.
+The authors in~\cite{madrigal-cianci_analysis_2023} recommend utilizing density approximation techniques such as Kernel Density Estimation (KDE), flow-based generative models, or Laplace Approximations of the posterior distributions as viable proposal candidates.
 Nevertheless, these methods introduce additional computational complexity to the problem.

-\subsubsection{Maximal Coupling}
+\subsubsection{Maximal coupling~\cite{cianci_thesis}}